jogoes/caradverts/README.md

 dependencies to external components to a minimum and prevent e.g. connection or configuration issues in case you want to run the application.

+The application is currently configured to create and search the database in the users home directory.
+In order to change this override the setting for the database you can add an entry as below to the production.conf file:

+    db.default.url = "jdbc:h2:file:~/caradvert"

 ## REST API

 ### Responses